nathangobinet/slate-poc/README.md

-# Slate POC
+# Pell POC

-A simple Slate js editor to demonstrate HTML serialization
+A simple pell editor to demonstrate HTML serialization